ducanhnguyen/reinforcement-learning/README.md

 ## 3. Grid-world game

-Grid-world is any MxN board.
+Grid-world is a MxN board.
 You act as a player starting at a cell on the board.
 You must go through cells to collect rewards and avoid obstacles with the least movements and the highest number of rewards.

 Method: Use reinforcement learning